The Stigma of Borderline Personality Disorder

 When I finally got my diagnosis, after a tidal wave of emotions was witnessed firsthand by a crisis team, and after my second suicide attempt in a matter of weeks, I was fully ready to hand back the diagnosis with a not-so-polite “f**k you!”

 For months on end, nurses came into my house and upon looking at my history, made their mind up about me in an instant.
-All of a sudden, I wasn’t Samantha, a 31-year-old with a mental health issue.
-I was… Samantha, a 31-year-old woman who acts like a child to get what she wants.
-Samantha, a burden to everyone around her.
-Samantha, manipulative and deceitful.
-Samantha, who might not actually be suicidal at all but uses it because she knows it’ll get her the help she thinks she needs.
+All of a sudden, I wasn’t Autumn, a 31-year-old with a mental health issue.
+I was… Autumn, a 31-year-old woman who acts like a child to get what she wants.
+Autumn, a burden to everyone around her.
+Autumn, manipulative and deceitful.
+Autumn, who might not actually be suicidal at all but uses it because she knows it’ll get her the help she thinks she needs.

 I heard firsthand how my behaviors were manipulative or attention-seeking, and I stopped reading books on BPD because almost all of them told me I should be avoided.
 My self-esteem and self-worth plummeted to an even lower level than I thought possible, so much so that I even bought books for my partner on “how to live with a borderline.”
 Naturally, he was disgusted by this book and threw it straight in the trash.
 Naturally, he saw how offensive and harmful these books were to anybody with BPD.